pantoniou/yamldt/README.md

 particular tool that we may use in the future understands.

-More importantly YAML offers (an optional) type information for each data, which is IMHO crucial for thorough validation and checking against device tree bindings (when they will be converted to a machine readable format, preferably YAML).
+More importantly YAML offers (an optional) type information for each property item, which is IMHO crucial for thorough validation and checking against device tree bindings (when they will be converted to a machine readable format, preferably YAML).